scaleoutsystems/tee-gc/README.md

-# Gramine Containers for FEDn
+# Gramine Container for FEDn